Have you ever heard the saying, “content is king”?

 After you create your keyword list, you’ll need to create a persona.

-You can create mutiple personas and connect any number of social profiles to each one, as well as forum profiles, blogs and Yahoo!
+You can create multiple personas and connect any number of social profiles to each one, as well as forum profiles, blogs and Yahoo!
 Answers.

 This is a powerful feature that solves a big problem for anyone managing a social media strategy.